viaBlock/atn_setup/README.md

 ** test/chatapp.c - source code for test client.
 After build tool would be called test/chatapp.
 Usage: test/chatapp [-sidv] [-l addr] [-r addr] [-m len] [msg] -s|--server  - start server
-  -l|--local   - local address (must be specified for server and client) -r|--remote  - remote address (server address for clients) -i|--inet    - use IPv4 stack instead of ATN (emulate using IPv4 instead of ATN) -d|--dgram   - use DGRAM socket instead of RAW (not used for ATN) -v|--verbose - be verbose about data sent and received (show more debugs about data sent) -m|--msglen  - use random date of specified len msg          - optional message to send, use full MTU if neither msg or msglen specified
+  -l|--local   - local NSAP address (must be specified for server and client) -r|--remote  - remote NSAP address (server address for clients) -i|--inet    - use IPv4 stack instead of CLNP (emulate using IPv4 instead of CLNP) -d|--dgram   - use DGRAM socket instead of RAW (not used for CLNP) -v|--verbose - be verbose about data sent and received (show more debugs about data sent) -m|--msglen  - use random date of specified len msg          - optional message to send, use full MTU if neither msg or msglen specified